 Premiered in London in 1692 and revived the following year with additional new music, The Fairy Queen adapted A Midsummer Night’s Dream into a semi-opera.
 Shakespeare’s comedy, centering on the magical manipulations of the fairy queen Titania, offered ample opportunities for Purcell to intersperse fanciful interludes with singing and dancing around scenes of spoken dialogue.

-Aaron Grad ©2016
+Aaron Grad ©2018

-In 1744, Avison published a set of twelve concertos modeled after Corelli’s template, which placed a solo group of two violins and cello within a larger string ensemble, along with basso continuo.
-Instead of composing new material, Avison adapted sonatas by Domenico Scarlatti, the Italian composer and keyboard virtuoso of the same era, whose popularity in England spiked after a major publication appeared in 1738.
+Charles Avison was a British composer, organist and writer who worked mainly in the northern city of Newcastle.
+As the director of a local concert series, he had first-hand experience with the English craze for concerti grossi, those group concertos developed in Italy by Corelli and imitated by Handel and many others.
+Avison capitalized on the trend in 1744 by publishing a set of 12 concertos modeled on Corelli’s template: a solo group consisting of two violins and cello, accompanied by a larger string ensemble and basso continuo.
+Instead of composing new material, Avison adapted sonatas by Domenico Scarlatti, whose popularity in England spiked after a major publication appeared in 1738.
 In merging Corelli’s ensemble structure with Scarlatti’s musical material, the relatively unknown Avison created a collection that easily surpassed his subscription target, and which remains active in the repertoire to this day.

-Aaron Grad ©2014
+Aaron Grad ©2018

 About This Program

 Please note: Selections from Matthew Locke’s The Tempest will not be performed Friday, November 30 at Humboldt High School.